A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: A General Quarrel Framework

 The entailment from left to right in $\neg$NQ states that for any division in which $i$ and $j$ vote {\sc no}, if the outcome is {\sc no} in $\mathcal{G}$, then it is also {\sc no} in $\hat{\mathcal{G}}$.
 This implies that $i$ and $j$ are just as {\sc no}-successful in $\hat{\mathcal{G}}$ as in $\mathcal{G}$, which means there is no {\sc no}-quarrel between $i$ and $j$.
 (This obviously negates \ref{eq:NQ2}.)
 The entailment from right to left (which is obviously equal to \ref{eq:NQ1}), states in turn that for any division in which $i$ and $j$ vote {\sc no}, if the outcome is {\sc yes} in $\mathcal{G}$, then it is also {\sc yes} in $\hat{\mathcal{G}}$.
 This implies that neither is more {\sc no}-successful in $\hat{\mathcal{G}}$ than in $\mathcal{G}$, which means there is no {\em enhanced} cooperation on the {\sc no} side between $i$ and $j$ either.

 With this simplified, asymmetric framework to hand, we now turn to fleshing out our framework by imposing varying degrees of quarrel.
 We shall do this by tightening YQ.
 For the sake of clarity we begin with reciprocal quarrels.
 We return to the symmetric framework in Section~\ref{sec:symm-quarrel}, and consider non-reciprocal quarrels in Section~\ref{sec:nonrecip}.
+Throughout our framework, for all quarrels, we assume they are pure and hence assume $\neg$AB.